 Google looks at headers to gather context for your page.
 Headers themselves do not have a large impact on SEO however, including keywords can help your ranking.
 This means you should adjust your headers to have keywords but you should not be cramming them in where they do not fit.
 In short?
 Be judicious and not spammy.

 Always re-read your page and make sure your headers are readable and naturally include keywords.
 The keywords that are used should be relevant to what the content is about.
-If you are using inappropriate keywords you do run the chance of Google not featuring your Header Tag that you create.
+If you are using inappropriate keywords you do run the chance of Google not featuring the Header Tag that you create.
 It is important to make sure you are writing for the targeted audience.

 Optimize for Featured Snippets